devor/words-are-hard/README.md

 # Words Are Hard
 ---
-As a f/e developer we often have to name different components and blocks in an agnostic and descriptive manner.
+As f/e developers we often have to name different components and blocks in an agnostic and descriptive manner.
 Naming things can be really, really hard.
-This is a small list i put together.
+This is a small list I put together.

 If you are following a block, element, modifier pattern in your CSS, these could be used to help the _block_ portion of that sequence.